 The Swedish system has recently moved to a grading system using A-F. In the past they use pass/fail, and at times, that still might be how you are graded.
-If you are then you will receive Credit/no credit on your UWEC transcript for the following marks:
+If you are in a pass/fail course, then you will receive Credit/no credit on your UWEC transcript for the following marks: